GitHubCoolestUser/Minecraft_RaspberryOS_Server_doc/sumitiveMarkDown.md

 after installing the minecraftserver.jar file you need to run the following command

-The amount of ram that the server will use will depend on what you put in the `-Xmx?M` and `-Xms?`.
+The amount of ram that the server will use will depend on what you put in the `-Xmx?M` and `-Xms?`. in this example of mine I using 1000MB or 1G

 ```
 cd ~